-For example, here are a few of the financing offers that were available at the time of this review:
+For example, here are a few of the financing offers that were available in June 2022:

-- 12 months special financing on installed fencing purchases of $1,999 or more
+- 12 months of special financing on installed fencing purchases of $5,000 or more

-- 24 months financing on Kinetico or RainSoft installed water treatment purchases ($600 minimum purchase)
+- 24 months of financing on installed water treatment purchases ($600 minimum purchase)